-- 1. ISAPENC and ISAPMAC, the encryption/decryption and authentication procedures, are inherently protected against DPA by ISAP's Encrypt-then-MAC mode with its re-keying function, which guarantees that fresh keys are used whenever processing new data (see Section 4.1). - ISAPENC'S and ISAPMAC'S robustness against SPA follows directly from the underlying sponge construction under a generous bounded-leakage assumption (see Section 4.2). - 3.
-ISAPRK, the re-keying procedure called internally by ISAPENC and ISAPMAC, is the sponge-based equivalent of the 2-limiting GGM construction and thus protected against DPA (see Section 4.3). - 4.
-ISAPRK's robustness against SPA follows from the same model and assumptions as ISAPENC's except for the initialization step, which can be protected by either storing the expanded key or increasing the key size.
+- 1. ISAPENC and ISAPMAC, the encryption/decryption and authentication procedures, are inherently protected against DPA by ISAP's Encrypt-then-MAC mode with its re-keying function, which guarantees that fresh keys are used whenever processing new data (see Section 4.1). - 2.
+IsaPENC's and IsaPMAC's robustness against SPA follows directly from the underlying sponge construction under a generous bounded-leakage assumption (see Section 4.2). - 3.
+ISAPRK, the re-keying procedure called internally by ISAPENC and ISAPMAC, is the sponge-based equivalent of the 2-limiting GGM construction and thus protected against DPA (see Section 4.3).

+4. IsAPRκ's robustness against SPA follows from the same model and assumptions as IsAPENc's except for the initialization step, which can be protected by either storing the expanded key or increasing the key size.